This topic describes the supported platforms and required software for deploying Pivotal Greenplum 6 in a production environment.

 For information about the Oracle Compatibility Functions, see Oracle Compatibility Functions.

 - pgcrypto Extension

 - Greenplum-Kafka Integration - The Pivotal Greenplum-Kafka Integration provides high speed, parallel data transfer from a Kafka cluster to a Pivotal Greenplum Database cluster for batch and streaming ETL operations.
+It requires Kafka version 0.11 or newer for exactly-once delivery assurance.
 Refer to the Pivotal Greenplum-Kafka Integration Documentation for more information about this feature.